 Leader Publications welcomes new reporter

-NILES — Leader Publications has welcomed a new addition to its news team.
+NILES — Leader Publications this week welcomed a new reporter to its editorial staff.